codebama1/PurchaseOrderApplicationConsensys/README.md

 Purchase Order Application DAPP

 Purchase Order Application app is most important document in Supply Chain.
 This  DAPP does demonstrates PO creation and state transitions of PO when buyer and seller performs respective actions in dapp.
 Its POC for creation and Workflow management of Purchase Order of supply chain in Decentralized  world using IPFS and Ethereum.
 PurchaseOrderContracts are stored in Registry (Registry.sol)and can be invoked.

+Packages:
+$ truffle version
+Truffle v4.1.15 (core: 4.1.15)
+Solidity v0.4.25 (solc-js)

  Backend:

 Following is backend workflow in dapp:

 •	Buyer creates the PurchaseOrder with all the details like PO number(should be unique, else replaces the existing one),  Item Name, Item count, Seller, Unit Price, Incoterm, Destination. <To match real world use case, we should add more details like arrival date , discounts, line items as PO is extensive document >